-Engagement strategies

-- a.What opportunities were provided for input and how was accessibility prioritized across those channels? - b.
-Which communities, including environmental justice communities (EJ) and Tribal communities, did the utility consult with and how were those communities and their representatives identified?

-Community input and feedback

-- a.What input was received through each channel? - b.How was input incorporated into the IRP/CEP? - c.What input was not incorporated into the IRPICEP and why was that input not incorporated? - d.What plans does the utility have for modifying the engagement strategy in future planning cycles?
+Engagement strategies Community input and feedback Community surveys a.What opportunities were provided for input and how was accessibility prioritized across those channels? b.Which communities, including environmental justice communities (EJ) and Tribal communities, did the utility consult with and how were those communities and their representatives identified? a.What input was received through each channel? b.How was input incorporated into the IRP/CEP? c.What input was not incorporated into the IRPICEP and why was that input not incorporated? d.What plans does the utility have for modifying the engagement strategy in future planning cycles? a.
+The utility should also survey participants who provided input on their experiences participating in the utility's process and their perspectives on how their input influenced the plan. b.
+Survey responses must be included with the plan.